 - Stigmatize those who drink in moderation.

-- Accept intoxication as an excuse for bad behavior.
+- Accept being drunk as an excuse for bad actions.

-- Try to prevent young people from having any amount of alcohol under any circumstance.
+- Try to prevent young people from having any amount of alcohol for any reason.